Lyrrad/multidrive/README.md

 ## Updates

+2015-04-06 0.1.14: Bug Fix: Google Drive should now resume properly on a Hash Mismatch

 2015-04-05 0.1.13: Improved Quota Output for Google Drive and Cloud Drive.
 				   Bug Fix: OneDrive authentication should work again.